Lizhenghe-Chen/PCA-Principal-Component-Analysis-for-Stock/README.md

 # PCA-Principal-Component-Analysis-for-Stock
-Try to find some PCA from the 500 large companies
+Try to find Principal Component feature from the 500 large companies Stocks